What is required from a transfer student in terms of GPA?

 Transfer students must complete at least half of their major courses at Pace.
 This does not include free, elective coursework.
 For example, if a student's major consists of 48 credits, transfer students must complete at least 24 credits at Pace.
 If a student exceeds the residency requirement limit, courses may be transferred into another portion of the student's curriculum (such as Inquiry & Exploration of a Free Elective).

 Is my aid from other institutions transferrable to Pace?

 Financial aid does not automatically transfer from your prior school.
 You must let your current school know that you will be transferring, and you may need to complete loan exit counseling as required.
 Please be sure to add Pace University to your FAFSA so that we will be able to put together your financial aid package.
-For more information or to make an appointment with a member of the Office of Financial Aid, please call (877) 672-1830 in New York City or (877) 672-1830 in Westchester.
+For more information or to make an appointment with a member of the Office of Financial Aid, please call (877) 672-1830 (toll-free), or (212) 346-1930 (toll) in New York City or (877) 672-1830 (toll-free), or (212) 346-1930 (toll) in Westchester.

 Can transfer students receive scholarships?

+From Pace, transfer students can receive up to $12,000 in incentive awards.
 Transfer students may be eligible for the Deans' Scholarship, Transfer Incentive Awards, and the Pace Grant, as well as additional funds from outside sources.
-From Pace, transfer students can receive up to $12,000 in incentive awards.
-The Financial Aid website has more information about scholarships.
+The Financial Aid website has more information about these transfer specific scholarships:

 - Pace-Community College Transfer Student Scholarship

 - Transfer Incentive Awards